 In all of this, as a western-facing historian, I felt slightly as a trespasser, but it was a total pleasure to immerse myself in the numerous Arabic sources, many of which were new to me and gave me such an wider understanding of the Muslim Near East.
 I was also very fortunate that a number of scholars gave me their time, linguistic expertise and were kind enough to advise and support my research.

-Who was the real Saladin?
+Who was Saladin?

-Jonathan Phillips: The real Saladin is, of course, impossible to reach, but with some reasonably careful assessment of the evidence available, several key things emerge.
+The real Saladin is, of course, impossible to reach, but with some reasonably careful assessment of the evidence available, several key things emerge.
 I should say that many historians have written about him and depending upon time and place, have different views.

 ‘My’ Saladin’s central feature are thus: He was from an ambitious Kurdish clan who seized their opportunity to create a dynastic power base in Egypt and to build an empire.
 But he also grew up in the context of the jihad, the counter-crusade against the Franks, and it is clear to me that he was determined to take Jerusalem back for Islam.
 This certainly became his overt priority once he had secured his position in the Muslim Near East, although it was undoubtedly always present amongst his motives.